Lecogoni/blog-renov/README.md

 * Deployment instructions

 • Deploy on Heroku Server
-• verify that email sender for sendgrid is authentificate
+• verify that email sender for sendgrid is authentificate, change default sender in user_mailer.rb, verify URL link for new user

 * ...